nithyaramakrishnan/data-shield/install.md

 {:deprecated: .deprecated}
 {:download: .download}

-# Installing the service
+# Installing
 {: #install}

 You can install {{site.data.keyword.datashield_full}} by using either the provided Helm chart or by using the provided installer.
-You can work with the install commands that you feel most comfortable with.
+You can work with the installation commands that you feel most comfortable with.
 {: shortdesc}

 ## Before you begin